TAKE ACTION!: Sign our e-campaign to urge the Calgary Stampede to end calf-roping.

 The Calgary Stampede, like all rodeos, is a cruel spectacle of animal abuse.
 Fear, pain and stress are used to coerce animals into performing for the entertainment of human beings – a barbaric concept.
 Yet here in Canada, in the 21st century, we offer this as a tourist attraction and as a symbol of our culture.

 Perhaps the most inhumane of all rodeo events, calf-roping remains a big part of the Stampede.
 The Vancouver Humane Society is calling for a ban on calf-roping at rodeos across Canada and is asking the Calgary Stampede to show the way by dropping this event.
-In 2009 and 2010, VHS’s campaign against calf-roping drew massive public and media attention.
-Now it’s time for the Stampede to listen to Canadians who oppose abusing animals for entertainment.
+VHS’s campaign against calf-roping has drawn massive public and media attention.
+It’s time for the Stampede to listen to Canadians who oppose abusing animals for entertainment.

 Calf-roping, also known as tie-down roping (rodeo promoters changed the name to make it more palatable to the public), is probably the least popular rodeo event, even among avid rodeo fans.
 There is often a gasp from the crowds when the calf, just three to four months old, is brought to a sudden, jerking halt at the end of the rope.